 Loan officers are paid either “on the front” and/or “on the back.”

 If a loan officer makes money on the front, it means they get paid for fees associated with processing a mortgage, often categorized as settlement costs or processing fees.

 Getting paid “on the back” means that the bank filing for the loan gives money to the originator as commission.

-If you are can balance a growing network of referral partners while properly vetting and educating your customers, a career as a loan officer can be quite lucrative.
+If you can balance a growing network of partners while properly vetting and educating your customers, a career as a loan officer can be quite lucrative.
 So how much money does a loan officer make?
 The answer, more so than in many other jobs, is that your income is up to you!